Conjugated estrogens/bazedoxifene (By mouth)

 - Do not take other medicines that contain estrogen or progestin while you are being treated with this medicine.

 - Some foods and medicines can affect how Duavee® works.
-Tell your doctor if you are using St John's wort, carbamazepine, clarithromycin, erythromycin, itraconazole, ketoconazole, phenobarbital, phenytoin, rifampin, or ritonavir.
+Tell your doctor if you are using carbamazepine, clarithromycin, erythromycin, itraconazole, ketoconazole, phenobarbital, phenytoin, rifampin, ritonavir, or St John's wort.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.